Hannah Baker (cricketer): International career

 In October 2022, Baker was selected in the England Under-19 squad for the 2023 ICC Under-19 Women's T20 World Cup.
 She went on to be the joint-third highest wicket-taker in the tournament, with 10 wickets at an average of 7.30.
 She was named Player of the Match in England's semi-final victory over Australia, taking 3/10 from her four overs.
 She was subsequently named in the ICC's Team of the Tournament.

+Baker made her One Day International debut for England against Ireland at Stormont in Belfast on 7 September 2024 taking 1/53 from her 10 overs.